Jerzy Onuch: Back to Ukraine: Back to art and politics

 In July 1997 (until 2005) Mr Onuch was the director of the Center for Contemporary Art at the National University "Kyiv-Mohyla Academy" in Kyiv, Ukraine (since 1999 the International Foundation Center for Contemporary Art).
 During his tenure the Center presented many Ukrainian and International artists including: Andy Warhol, Joseph Beuys, Nam June Paik, Ilya Kabakov, Joseph Kosuth, Tony Ousler, Leon Tarasewicz, Arsen Savadov, Taras Polataiko, Boris Mikhailov, Serhiy Bratkov, Illya Chichkan, Andrij Sahaidakovskyi, Olexandr Roidburd, Masoch Fund, Oleg Kulik and others.

 Most recently, Jerzy Onuch curated Polish artist Miroslaw Maszlanko in Kyiv, Taras Polataiko, as the Ukrainian presentation at XXV São Paulo Bienal in Brazil, the Masoch Fund at The Lux Gallery in London, England, and Viktor Marushchenko, as the Ukrainian Presentation at XXIV São Paulo Bienal.

 In February, 2003 the Korrespondent magazine (Ukrainian variation of Newsweek or Time magazine) named Mr Onuch as one of the 10 most influential foreign citizens working in Ukraine.
 In 2005 Mr Onuch joined the Polish Ministry of Foreign Affairs and served as a Counsellor to the Embassy of the Republic of Poland in Ukraine in Kyiv and Director of the Polish Institute.

-Jerzy Onuch’s multi-faceted career in the arts has been written about in many reviews and articles and his achievements acknowledged by various award-granting bodies such as the T. Shevchenko Foundation, the Canada Council, the Polish Ministry of Culture, the International Renaissance Foundation, Kyiv, U.S. Department of State, Pro Helvetia, Zurich, the Saskatchewan Arts Board, Saskatoon, Canada.
+Jerzy Onuch’s multi-faceted career in the arts has been written about in various reviews and articles and his achievements acknowledged by various award-granting bodies such as the T. Shevchenko Foundation, the Canada Council, the Polish Ministry of Culture, the International Renaissance Foundation, Kyiv, U.S. Department of State, Pro Helvetia, Zurich, the Saskatchewan Arts Board, Saskatoon, Canada.